Ned Maloney: Military and college football

 He played college football for the Purdue Boilermakers in 1942 and from 1945 to 1947.
 He served in the United States Marine Corps from 1942 to 1945 as part of Carlson's Raiders in the Pacific Theatre.

 Professional football

 Maloney was selected by the Detroit Lions in the 21st round (198th pick) of the 1946 NFL draft but did not play for the Lions.
 He played in the All-America Football Conference for the San Francisco 49ers during their 1948 and 1949 seasons.
 He appeared in 26 games for the 49ers and recorded one touchdown reception.

-Later years
+Later life

 When his playing career ended, Maloney was a football coach at Purdue for 22 years.
 He was also named to the all-time Purdue football team and inducted into the Purdue Intercollegiate Athletic Hall of Fame.

 Death and legacy

 He died in 2011 at age 88 in Lafayette, Indiana.